jonathankoren/markovflags/README.md

 * Change from using font glyphs to SVGs for charges.
 This will allow more accurate placement.
 * Smarter color choice when color charges on stripes.
 * Multiple charges.
+* Aspect ratio and swallow tail changes, require a page reload.

 Available on github at https://github.com/jonathankoren/markovflags .